polterguy/polterguy.github.io/index.md

 sorting, and filtering for you - In addition to providing you with a _very, very, very_ secure authentication and authorisation system.

-Magic is built in .Net Core, and allows you to add C# controllers to it easily.
+Magic is built in .Net Core, and allows you to expand upon it with your own C# controllers easily.
 It's a highly modular architecture, allowing you to intercept its core, using adapters and triggers.
-The Angular code also perfectly follows all TSLint rules, making it highly readable and easily modified.
+The Angular code also perfectly follows TSLint rules, making it highly readable and easily modified.

 ## Screenshots